cloudhead/nakamoto/README.md

 Nakamoto is split into several crates, each handling a different aspect of the light-client protocol.
-Although these crates are designed to be used in tandem, swapping implementations is trivial, due to the explicit boundaries between them.
+Although these crates are designed to be used in tandem, swapping implementations is trivial, due to the explicit boundaries between them, and the use of traits.
 From a high-level, we have:

 * `nakamoto-client`: the core light-client library
 * `nakamoto-p2p`: the protocol state-machine implementation